 Your wedding day is among the most important and momentous in your life.
 It is worthy of a community of support, and the blessing of God and the church.
 At Christ Church Cathedral, we welcome people of every culture, sexual orientation and gender identity to participate fully in that blessing.
-Our staff are ready to meet with you and guide you in the preparations for a ceremony that will begin your journey together as a married couple.
+While we have a beautiful facility, we are not primarily a venue — we are a house of worship and community.
+Cathedral staff guide the preparations for wedding ceremonies, and support couples in preparing for a ceremony that will begin your marriage.
 Our staff team includes:

 • A music professional who will advise you in choosing music that adds to your wedding day.

-• Parish Administrator, Jennifer LeBlanc, who attends to many of the logistics attached to your ceremony, including receiving your marriage license and preparing the printed order of service.
+• An administrator, who attends to many of the logistics attached to your ceremony, including receiving your marriage license and preparing the printed order of service.

 • On your wedding day a verger, who, in addition to the priest and musician, will ensure a smooth and beautiful execution of the ceremony in the cathedral.

-If you are gathering preliminary information, please call the Parish Administrator at 250.383.2714 or e-mail admin@christchurchcathedral.bc.ca to inquire about pricing or schedule a walk-through of the space.
+If you are gathering preliminary information, please call 250.383.2714 or e-mail admin@christchurchcathedral.bc.ca to inquire about pricing or schedule a walk-through of the space.
 If you are closer to choosing to marry at Christ Church Cathedral, continue reading about our customs and requirements, and complete the application below.

 Requirements